steeling/controller-runtime-exercise/README.md

 ## Your Task

+You are the head of your dev ops department, and you'd like to provide your engineers with a simpler interface for defining their services with a common set of K8s best practices.
+To do so, you plan to defin a new K8s resource `MyApp` that provides a smaller API surface, and a lot of defaults around resources, pod disruption budgets, and more.

+1. Modify the `Reconcile` method to create a Deployment with the provided image, a default set of resources (CPU and mem), and a pod disruption budget.

 1. Add some custom metrics to the metrics handler, and enable the metrics handler.
 What's an example metric you might want to keep track of?

+1. Enable leader election

+1. Use a custom queue that orders Reconciliation by name, lexicographically.

 ## Testing Your Understanding